On the joint estimation of flow fields and particle properties from Lagrangian data: Flow cases and datasets

 \subsection{Homogeneous isotropic turbulence with varying inertial particles and noise}

-Lastly, we extend the HIT case from \S~\ref{sec: cases: HIT} to establish how localization uncertainty and inertial effects interact in determining the joint observability of flow states and particle properties.
-For computational efficiency, we use the central $64^3$-voxel subdomain of the HIT dataset while keeping the temporal resolution, number of frames, and advection schemes unchanged.
-A dense field of 6600 particles is first simulated and then downsampled by factors of $2^N$, for $N \in \{1, \dots, 6\}$, producing seeding densities with inter-particle spacings from $7.3l_\eta$ to $29.3l_\eta$.
+Lastly, we extend the HIT case from \S~\ref{sec: cases: HIT} to establish how localization uncertainty and inertial effects interact when jointly determining flow fields and particle properties.
+We use the central $64^3$-voxel sub-domain of the HIT dataset while keeping the temporal resolution, number of frames, and advection schemes unchanged.
+A dense field of 6600 particles is first simulated and then downsampled by factors of $2^N$, for $N \in \{1, \dots, 6\}$, producing seeding densities with inter-particle spacings from $7.3\ell_\eta$ to $29.3\ell_\eta$.
 The particle density is increased from 2500~kg/m$^3$ in \S~\ref{sec: cases: HIT} to 6000~kg/m$^3$, and diameters are drawn from a Gaussian distribution with mean 33~$\upmu$m and standard deviation 4~$\upmu$m.
 This ensures one-way coupling, even at the densest seeding condition.
-The mean Stokes number is $St = 3$, and no localization error is applied at this stage.
+The mean Stokes number is 3, and no localization error is applied at this stage.

-We then vary localization error and Stokes number independently.
-A total of 3300 particles are simulated, giving a mean spacing of $9.2l_\eta$, sufficient for a scale-resolving reconstructions in the tracer limit.
-Particle density is adjusted to set $St \in \{1, \dots, 5\}$ via $\rho_\mathrm{p} = 2000 St$~kg/m$^3$; diameters are fixed to avoid the two-way coupled regime.
-The clean tracks are corrupted with additive Gaussian noise, with $\sigma_x = \sigma_y = 0.1N$~px, assuming a 1~MP camera, and $N \in \{1, \dots, 5\}$.
-The lowest level ($N = 1$) corresponds to STB accuracy in ideal laboratory conditions \citep{Schanz2016}.
-Once again, to mimic anisotropy, wall-normal noise is doubled ($\sigma_z/\sigma_x = 2$).
-These settings yield 25 cases spanning a matrix of Stokes numbers and localization errors.
+We then vary the localization error and Stokes number independently.
+A total of 3300 particles are simulated, giving a mean spacing of $9.2\ell_\eta$, sufficient for a scale-resolving reconstruction in the tracer limit.
+Particle densities are then adjusted to set $St \in \{1, \dots, 5\}$ via $\rho_\mathrm{p} = 2000 St$~kg/m$^3$; diameters are fixed to avoid the two-way coupled regime.
+The clean tracks are corrupted with additive Gaussian noise, with $\sigma_x = \sigma_y \in \{0.1, \dots, 0.5 \}$ in pixel units, assuming a 1~MP camera.
+Similar to \S~\ref{sec: cases: TBL}, the lowest level ($\sigma_x = 0.1$~px) corresponds to STB accuracy in ideal laboratory conditions \citep{Schanz2016}.
+Once again, to mimic anisotropy, the magnitude of wall-normal noise is doubled ($\sigma_z/\sigma_x = 2$).
+These settings yield 25 cases spanning a matrix of localization errors and Stokes numbers.